UK glamping for foodies

 Westland Farm in Devon offers DIY old-fashioned camping and glamping on a working farm, overlooking a small lake.
 There's a yurt (sleeps six), a shepherd’s hut (sleeps four), and a grass-roofed drover's hut (sleeps six) with its own private hot tub and kitchen, complete with wood-fired oven.
 You can collect eggs straight from the hens' nest boxes, during the summer there's a small farm shop run on an honesty box system, and children are welcome to help feed the pigs, lambs, hens and horses.

 If you'd rather somebody else did the cooking, you can sample some of Westland Farm's produce at The Pyne Arms nearby, which during lockdown ran a takeaway menu and a drive-through option on Friday and Saturday evenings.
 It also offers a Sunday roast – starters such as beetroot chutney and local salad leaves, followed by BBQ pork belly burger with smoked cheddar.
-The farm is covered by Cool Camping's Coronavirus booking guarantee, which offers flexibility in case of COVID-19 restrictions.

 A grass pitch for two costs from £50 per night, coolcamping.com